fxf8/dotfiles/README.md

 Other required packages may be needed for configurations such as packer for `nvim` and `jetbrains mono` font.

 # Installation
-Dotfiles may be directly placed in the `~./config/` directory if the correct packages are installed
+Dotfiles may be directly placed in the `~./config/` directory or symlinked.
+Packer and Plug will need to be installed, and they will then need to sync nvim plugins.

 ## Links to additional packages for configuration